STRT-Official/Ketta-Official/README.md

 We use a method called `transfer learning`.
 It means that we already have a pre-trained model , which can be expanded further.

-Visualization of our current model :
+Visualization of the wake-word-recog current model :

 <p align="center">
   <img width="410" height="1000" src="https://raw.githubusercontent.com/STRT-Official/storage-plant/main/model_visualized.png">